a-barkley/06_16-horiseon-refactor/README.md

 Lines 16, 19, 22, 30, 37, 44 - Added alt tag to each image
-Line 29 - Fixed the Search Engine Optimization button by adding a class tag Lines 52, 59, 66 - Changed class tags to id tags, since they only affect 1 element
+Line 29 - Fixed the Search Engine Optimization button by adding a class tag Lines 52, 59, 66 - Changed class tags to id tags, since they only affect 1 element Lines 11, 28, 51, 74 - Changed outside div tags to reflect the content

 style.css: